agarciadom/pentaho-artifactCatalog/README.md

 7. We heavily recommend installing `mogrify` if you can (see "Image resizing" below).

 8. We also recommend configuring Pentaho to make users authenticate through the Pentaho web-based form, instead of an ugly HTTP Basic form.
-See "Web-based authentcation" below.
+See "Web-based authentication" below.

 Customization options
 --